fccview/cronmaster/README.md

       # --- MOUNT DATA
       # These are needed if you want to keep your data on the host machine and not wihin the docker volume.
-      # DO NOT change the location of ./scripts as all cronjobs that use custom scripts created via the app
+      # DO NOT change the location of ./scripts once you create crons as all cronjobs that use custom
-      # will target this folder (thanks to the HOST_PROJECT_DIR variable set above)
+      # scripts created via the app will target this folder
       - ./scripts:/app/scripts
       - ./data:/app/data
       - ./snippets:/app/snippets